 Behind the pliers, nesting smartly into the handles is a small suite of nearly full-size tools.
 On one arm rests two blades.
 SOG equips you with a straight-edged drop-point cutter and a sheepsfoot serrated edge.
 These blades are both accessible from the "outside" (without opening the pliers) and lock securely open and closed.
 The lock and opening mechanism is a bit fiddly.
 However, anyone who chooses the SOG PowerAssist will be mechanically inclined and use it enough to figure out the sequence.
 A primary reason for the locking and opening mechanism is the assisted-opening feature of these two blades.
 This tool is the only one in our test that has assisted opening blades.
 In our pocket knife review testers almost unanimously preferred the knives with assisted opening blades.
 On the SOG tool, it is indeed handy but feels almost unnecessarily complicated at first.
 It grew on all of our testers with time.

 In the other arm of the pliers is a pair of openers, some screwdrivers, a file, and a v-style cord and webbing cutter.
 This lattermost tool, also featured in our Editors' Choice Leatherman Charge TTI, is a specific tool that proves to be very useful when needed.
 The small Phillips head driver, unlike the improvised and flattened versions included on the Best Buy Leatherman Wingman and tiny Top Pick Gerber Dime, is full size and constructed of hardened cast steel.
-It appears and is built differently from the other tools on the SOG because it has a different function.
+It looks and is built differently from the other tools on the SOG because it has a different function.
 Kudos.

 In our test, the enhanced pliers and assisted opening blades of the PowerAssist stand out.
 Once a user is accustomed to these, the utility advantages are significant.
 Deploying either blade is a snap, and applying a great deal of pressure through the pliers is a joy.
 The other tools, however, are a bit cumbersome to access.
 Not only must the user open the pliers to access them (and close the pliers before using these other tools), one has to lift a spring-loaded plate.
 This plate serves to pad the sharp edges when using the pliers, but it makes deploying the screwdriver or bottle opener more time-consuming.
 The SOG has a more "industrial" feel to it.
 For instance, it has far more sharp corners than something like the Victorinox SwissTool Spirit X. However, in usage, none of these sharp corners interfere.